py4dstem/py4DSTEM/py4DSTEM/test/README.md

 Some tests need data files to run.
 In order to avoid distibuting large datasets with the package these files do not come pre-installed with the package - you'll need to download them.
-To do so, open the file `download_test_data.py` and update the variable `filepath` to point to this directory (`py4DSTEM/test/`) on your local installation.
-Then run `download_test_data.py` in an environment that has py4DSTEM installed, e.g. with
+To do so, run the `download_test_data.py` file in this directory, e.g. with

 `python download_test_data.py`